 ABSTRACT

-The treatment of Parkinson's disease (PD) is a challenge, especially since it is considered very individualized.
-The Brazilian Academy of Neurology identified the need to disseminate knowledge about the management of PD treatment, adapting the best evidence to the Brazilian reality.
-Thus, a review was carried out on the main published treatment guidelines, based on the recommendations made by a Movement Disorders Scientific Department group of Brazilian Academy of Neurology.
+The treatment of Parkinson's disease (PD) is challenging, especially since it is considered highly individualized.
+The Brazilian Academy of Neurology has recognized the need to disseminate knowledge about the management of PD treatment, adapting the best evidence to the Brazilian reality.
+Thus, the main published treatment guidelines were reviewed based on the recommendations of group from the Movement Disorders Scientific Department of the Brazilian Academy of Neurology.

-Keywords: Parkinson Disease; motor symptoms; motor fluctuations, DBS, Rehabilitation.
-Termos não encontrados no DeCs.
+Keywords: Parkinson Disease, antiparkinsonians agents, Deep Brain Stimulation, Rehabilitation.

 Resumo